idmarinas/lotgd-skeleton/README.md

     -   Not is necesary install in proyect folder.

 ### Method 2

 -   Clone repository in your directory.
 -   Run command `composer install` for install all composer packages.
--   Run command `composer lotgd:skeleton:prepare`
+-   Run command `composer lotgd:skeleton:project:create`
     -   This copy files to `_core_files/` folder for you.
     -   Olso copy files needed for commands in your `MyCustomLoTGD` directory.
 -   Run command `php bin/console lotgd:regenerate:app_secret` this regenerate APP_SECRET of `.env` file.